dugoh/nullmodem/README.md

 Notes/disclaimer:

-- This module is broken
+- This module seems broken
 - The code does not conform to any linux kernel coding standard.

-If anyone of the kernel staff wants to include this in the kernel distribution as an experimental driver, please go ahead.
-Maybe this thing will come to life.
+If anyone of the linux kernel staff wants to include a nullmodem in the kernel, please do.
+FreeBSD has one since 4.4.